netlabtoolkit/ntk/README.md

 You must first install node and npm if you have not already done so.

-**NOTE**: Due to a library conflict (node-serialport) NTK is not yet compatible with the current version of Nodejs.
-You must use Node v4.2.2.

-* Mac or Windows - Install Node and NPM from the official [Node.js website](http://nodejs.org/en/blog/release/v0.12.7/), using their standard installer for version 0.12.7.
+* Mac or Windows - Install Node and NPM from the official [Node.js website](http://nodejs.org/), using their standard installer (we've tested up to v4.2.2)
 * Linux – You most likely have Node/NPM already installed but can also install via your distribution's [https://nodejs.org/en/download/package-manager/](package manager).

 If you are on a Mac, you may need to install the Xcode command line tools by installing Xcode (free from the Mac app store).